 If you are a member of faculty at the University of West Florida are having trouble using Pressbooks or need assistance with other publishing resources, you can contact the UWF Library Coordinator of Scholarly Communication.

 Requesting and creating a textbook is a commitment to contributing your textbook to the Open Educational Resources community.
 We ask that you read the UWF Pressbooks Policy & Guidelines linked below.
 You will be asked to confirm that you have read this information in the application linked below.
 Part of the application process includes a publishing consultation along with two workshops: Pressbooks Intro and Copyright/Creative Commons Licenses, and Pressbooks book review.

-The Book Info page is where you add and edit important information (metadata) about your book.
+The Book Info Page is where you edit and add the metadata--descriptive information about your book.